fustilio/wordnet-playground/wn-ts/README.md

 - **Hypernym Traversal in IC Calculations**: Information content calculations now traverse hypernyms as in Python.
 - **Export Functionality**: JSON, XML, and CSV export formats are all implemented and tested.
 - **Data Management**: Download and add functions are properly exported for external use.
+- **Clean API Design**: All database access is now handled through the Wordnet instance, providing a clean and maintainable API.

 All core logic, algorithms, and API signatures are now at full parity with the Python version.
 Remaining differences are limited to advanced features (see Roadmap below).